Skip to main content

 Capital Gains Tax

-Capital gains taxes apply to stocks, bonds, real estate, crypto, and virtually any asset sold at a profit.
-Capital losses can offset capital gains, and up to $3,000 in net losses can offset ordinary income each year, with excess losses carried forward to future years.
+Capital gains taxes apply to pretty much anything you sell at a profit—stocks, bonds, real estate, crypto, you name it.
+On the flip side, capital losses can offset your gains, and you can deduct up to $3,000 in net losses against your regular income each year.
+Any leftover losses carry forward to future years.

 Frequently Asked Questions